kjempelodott/ananas/README.md

 > select a room <index> :
 ```

-Currently, there are two tools implemented: members and filetree.
+Currently, there are two tools implemented: Members and FileTree.
 After selecting a room, you will be asked to select a tool:

 ```
 > select a room <index> : 5